qctrl/front-end-challenge/.github/README.md

   Scenario: Click the back button
     Given I am on the country page
     When I click the back button
     Then I should see the countries page
 ```

+### Documentation

+- Create the **HTML only** based on the supplied design.
+- No CSS.
+- No JS.
+- No libraries.
+- Nothing but plain old semantic HTML (POSH).

 ## Contributing